-When The worlds first digital viking museum opened
+The opening of the worlds first digital viking museum

 Now you can finally meet digital Vikings and experience what it was like to live in Norway 1000 years ago in the centre of Oslo.
 To mark this, we sent a riding Viking from Avaldsnes to Oslo to hand over the sword as for cutting the opening cord 20 June 2019.